Do Less, Relax More: Legs-up-the-Wall Pose

 Who couldn't use a simple breathing technique that works in seconds?

-One of yoga's most versatile backbends, Bridge Pose can fire you up or cool you down depending on what you need.
+One of yoga's best backbends for beginners, Bridge Pose can fire you up or cool you down depending on what you need.

 Align body, mind, and spirit with nature by practicing this seasonal sequence.